AndreRdz7/2021FullYearOfCode/README.md

 ## Day 5, Jan 5th 2021

 **Today's Progress**: A loooot today happened at work, well, a lot of training in security and a lot of policy agreements.
 Tomorrow will start the 3-day bootcamp of intruduction to the company.
-Completed LeetCode Daily Challenge
+Completed LeetCode Daily Challenge.

 **Thoughts**: I feel exhausted and overwhelmed by the amount of terminology and information, policies, etc. but overall I feel really happy to be joining Verato :)